xiashj2021/AI-Comprehensive-Practice/WebApp/README.md

 # Multimodal Emotion Recognition WebApp

-We analyze facial, vocal and textual emotions, using mostly deep learning based approaches.
+We analyzed facial, vocal and textual emotions, using mostly deep learning based approaches.
 We deployed a web app using Flask :

 ![image](webapp.png)